-New D.C. vaccine sign-up system to launch Wednesday; Maryland raises more equity questions
+New D.C. vaccine sign-up system to launch Wednesday; in Maryland, more equity questions arise

 The outlier is Baltimore City, which received more vaccine because of its high concentration of hospitals and medical workers, who were prioritized in the early stages of distribution.

 “It’s not fair to anyone who doesn’t live in those jurisdictions,” said Del.
-Shane Pendergrass (D-Howard), the chair of the Health and Government Operations Committee who requested the geographic analysis of state data.
+Shane E. Pendergrass (D-Howard), who is chair of the House Health and Government Operations Committee and requested the geographic analysis of state data.

-Pendergrass said she’s been concerned about a lack of transparency about vaccine distribution choices, which the Hogan administration has said is based on population, as the federal government has advised.
+Pendergrass said she has been concerned about a lack of transparency about vaccine distribution choices, which the Hogan administration has said are based on population, as the federal government has advised.

 But the state has also guaranteed a minimum amount of vaccine to every jurisdiction, meaning that some of the least populated areas got more per capita.

 The analysis reviewed data for 733,000 first doses administered through Feb.
-23, and does not account for the state’s mass vaccination sites that came online more recently.
+23 and does not account for mass vaccination sites that came online more recently.

 Hogan spokesman Michael Ricci did not immediately respond to a request for comment.

-In Montgomery County, officials and advocates held a news conference asking state officials to ensure that retail pharmacies and private providers are not creating additional challenges for Latino, Black or immigrant residents seeking the vaccine.
+In Montgomery County, officials and advocates held a news conference asking state officials to ensure that retail pharmacies and private providers are not creating additional challenges for Latino, Black or immigrant residents seeking vaccine.

-Some undocumented residents were asked to produce U.S.-issued identification, and some Latino clergy members were told they needed more than their W2 tax forms to prove that they were employed by religious institutions and therefore eligible for the vaccine under phase 1C of Maryland’s plan, the Vaccine Hunters said.
+Some undocumented residents were asked to produce U.S.-issued identification, and some Latino clergy members were told they needed more than their W-2 tax forms to prove that they were employed by religious institutions and therefore eligible for the vaccine under Phase 1C of Maryland’s plan, the Vaccine Hunters said.

-With the help of the volunteers, these individuals were eventually able to procure vaccines, said Tania Perez-Fuentes, a member of Vaccine Hunters.
+With the help of the volunteers, these individuals were eventually able to procure vaccine, said Tania Perez-Fuentes, a member of Vaccine Hunters.

-“To have multiple incidents like this with the same story is really, really troubling,” said Montgomery County Council President Tom Hucker (D-District 5), adding that such incidents might deter others in marginalized groups from seeking the vaccine.
+“To have multiple incidents like this with the same story is really, really troubling,” said Montgomery County Council President Tom Hucker (D-District 5), adding that such incidents might deter others in marginalized groups from seeking vaccine.

-Montgomery officials for weeks have said that while they are working to ensure equitable access to the vaccine at county-run clinics, they have little to no control over private retailers and hospitals in the county, which receive their vaccine doses directly from the state.
+Montgomery officials for weeks have said that while they are working to ensure equitable access to vaccine at county-run clinics, they have little to no control over private retailers and hospitals in the county, which receive their vaccine doses directly from the state.

 Hucker said he supports the Vaccine Hunters’ requests for a statewide, multilingual hotline that residents can call for vaccine questions, as well as clear signage at all vaccine sites stating what documentation is necessary.

 Montgomery last week expanded vaccine eligibility to those 65 and older, as well as certain essential workers.
-Raymond Crowel, head of the county’s department of health and human services, said about 70 percent of residents 75 and older have received at least one dose of the vaccine.
+Raymond Crowel, head of the county’s Department of Health and Human Services, said about 70 percent of residents 75 and older have received at least one vaccine dose.

 Rebecca Tan contributed to this report.